ctrl-z-9000-times/HTM_experiments/README.md

 Written by David McDougall, 2017.

 ## Installation Notes:
-TODO
+1) Clone this repository to local computer.
-- Install datasets repository, place link to it in this directory...
+2) Install all packages in requirements.txt.
-- `./setup.py build_ext --inplace`
+3) In the HTM_experiments directory, run the command: `$ ./setup.py build_ext --inplace`

 ## MNIST Experiment Notes: